 It is normal to experience some level of stress, anxiety and worry.
 But when you are stressed out, anxious or worried for long periods of time (longer than three months), it can seriously affect your health.
+Here are some tips that can help manage your stress.

 Long-term stress means that you constantly have a higher level of adrenaline in your body, increasing your blood sugar, your blood pressure and making your muscles tense.
 This increases your risk of heart attack or stroke.